mypsik/torela/en/events/index.md

 10.00-13.00
 There are a lot of pancakes, eat as much as you can!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

+**24.09 - Playmorning**

+10.00-13.00
+There are tasty snacks and coffee on the table!
+Participation fee 7 € (child + parent, next child of the family + 3 €).